by jim goulding

 Remember, the rally from late 1924 up until the

-cycles and real estate cycles, we are mimicking the 1901-1929 cycle very
+estate cycles, we are mimicking the 1901-1929 cycle very closely.
+This all

-closely.
-This all translates to a huge rally, before the crash.
-If the rally
+translates to a huge rally, before the crash.
+If the rally continues over the

 If the above theory fizzles, over the coming months, we’ll start the last leg of the rally in Nov 2004 and continue to 35k by mid 2008, with the break starting in Oct ‘09.